mothervolcano/arborator/README.md

 Drawing a parallel with language, the system doesn't always have to 'read' the symbol.
 Most of the times, to construct syntactically correct sentences, it simply needs to know that 'this' is a verb and 'that' is a noun.
 In our specific case, that ‘this’ a drawing command and that ‘that’ is a production rule.

-This syntactic awareness is embedded in the system through the ubiquitous Glyph.
+This syntactic awareness is embedded in the system through an ubiquitous concept/object I've called Glyph that is introduced further ahead.

 ### Information Flow

-Up to this point, we've considered non-parametric L-Systems.
-For each Production Rule and drawing command there’s  a single, fixed outcome.
+Up to this point, we've considered non-parametric L-Systems ie. for each Production Rule and drawing command there’s a single, fixed outcome.
 Regardless of how intricate the generated sequences, we are ‘stamping’ the same shapes.
-Our realm of possibilities are confined geometric and mechanical structures.
+We are confined to geometric and mechanical structures.

 We’re missing and important property from the system: organicity.

-That’s what we need parameters for.
+That’s what why parameters are needed.
 When symbols carry additional information, such as numeric values, conditions, or instructions, we not only introduce a higher level of control but also make the system more intuitive to understand and use.
-Parameters act as influencing factors, akin to sunlight or nutrients, determining the form of a structure.
+Parameters act as influencing factors, akin to sunlight or nutrients, determining the structure and shapes.

-Parametric L-Systems face a communication barrier.
-The separation between the writing and drawing stages doesn’t allow for Productions to communicate directly.
+The main problem we face is that the separation between the writing and drawing stages doesn’t allow for Productions to communicate directly.
 Theoretically, in a L-System each production is processed in parallel and simultaneously, which, in practice, means that a Production won’t have access to the whole and definitive context it needs until the complete sequence is fully rewritten in each iteration step.
 Furthermore, by the time each rewriting is complete, the connection between a parent Production and its offspring is lost.

 This leads us to a critical question: How can we ensure that a descendant production receives and accurately interprets the parameters passed by its progenitor?

 ### Creative Focus